 All Ethereum key-pairs in the Urbit wallet system, including proxies, are produced by 128-bit cryptographically random values called seeds.
-These seeds are the equivalent of the BIP39 mnemonic of an Ethereum wallet.
-These seeds are yours alone.
-An ownership key pair is derived from an ownership seed, and likewise the various proxy key pairs, are generated from their respective proxy seeds.
+These seeds are the equivalent of the BIP39 mnemonic of an Ethereum wallet and are yours alone.
+An ownership key pair is derived from an ownership seed and, likewise, the various proxy key pairs are generated from their respective proxy seeds.

 What does it mean to “set public keys”?

-This means registering the public keys of your point's encryption and authentication key pairs (together known as "networking keys") with Azimuth, so that others can discover them.
-The corresponding private keys can then be used to, for example, run a ship on the Arvo network.
+This means registering the public keys of your identity's encryption and authentication key pairs (together known as "networking keys") with Urbit ID / Azimuth, so that others can discover them.
+The corresponding private keys can then be used to, for example, run a ship on the Urbit OS network.

 You want to reset these keys if they are compromised, or if your ship has sunk.
 This is of little practical significance today, but resetting your networking keys resets your relationship with other ships on the network.

-What do I do if I want to own multiple points?
+What do I do if I want to own multiple identities?

-We recommend using different HD Wallets for each point.
-You are able to assign any number of points to a single Ethereum address, however, since they are just ERC-721 tokens.
+We recommend using different HD Wallets for each identity.
+You are able to assign any number of identities to a single Ethereum address, however, since they are just ERC-721 tokens.

 How should I take care of my Urbit HD Wallet?

-Urbit points have accompanying security realities that must be taken seriously.
-Cryptographic assets are unique among things of value, because all of the responsibility for keeping those assets safe rests with the party that owns them.
+Urbit IDs have accompanying security realities that must be taken seriously.
+The responsibility for keeping cryptographic assets safe rests fully with the party that owns them.